A Guide to Email Marketing Customer Engagement

 • Email subscribers are more likely to follow an intended call to action

 If your email marketing open rate is low, you should aim to improve your subject lines, ensure that your email content provides a valuable experience to readers, or find ways to re-engage inactive email subscribers.
 Email lists should also be regularly cleaned out to get rid of “dead” subscribers who have not opened any targeted emails for a long time.
-If you are looking for additional help, AudiencePoint’s ListFit tool can help you analyze your email list to find inactive email subscribers who you can remove or target with re engagement emails
+If you are looking for additional help, AudiencePoint’s ListFit tool can help you analyze your email list to find inactive email subscribers who you can remove or target for re engagement.

 What Is Click-Through Rate in Email Marketing?